 There are a few things that you might be doing in the day-to-day running of your business that could come back to bite you when you start applying for a mortgage.

 If your accountant uses legitimate methods to reduce your taxable income, it might work against you in the mortgage application process.
 Lenders will be using this figure to calculate how much they can lend you: the higher your taxable income, the more you should be able to borrow.
 In the run-up to applying, you might want to ask your accountant to hold off on reductions in order to maximise your income.

 Make sure the lender takes into account all of your income

 If you’re self-employed and also earn money through the PAYE system, ask the lender in advance how they would view your income.
 You want to be sure that they take into account all of your income, not just your income from self-employment.

 If you’re not registered to vote you could run into trouble as some lenders include this in their background checks.
 You can find out more about getting on the electoral register here.

 Don’t jump at the first mortgage deal because you’ve been approved!
 Shop around for the best rate.
 Remember that applications can be time-consuming - and sometimes costly - so do your research early on to narrow down your choice and reduce the time you spend on applying.

 Limit your outgoings

-Extravagant expenses might work against you when the lender goes through your outgoings with a magnifying glass, so rein back on things that might be deemed luxury spends in the months running up to applying for a mortgage – that new laptop might have to wait!
+Extravagant expenses might work against you when the lender goes through your outgoings with a magnifying glass, so cut back on things that might be deemed luxuries in the months running up to applying for a mortgage – that new laptop might have to wait!